crmackay/gobioinfo/README.md

 ## To Be Added

-- FASTQ writer
+- FASTQ Reader and Writer that work with unix pipes (eg are general io.Reader and io.Writers)
 - better sequence structs
-- probably SAM/BAM, and BED file io features